designstem/projects/biomimicry/index.md

   1. ~Students will explore and experiment surfaces and structures~
   2. ~Students will intercept tactile and tangible perceptions (emotional values)~
   3. ~Students will learn how to interpret nature and the idea of bionic perception~
-  4. ~Natural and artificial dimension concerning material world~
+  4. ~Natural and artificial dimension concerning the material world~
-  5. ~Perception of Human kind artifacts in copying nature.~
+  5. ~Perception of Humankind artifacts in copying nature.~
   6. ~Students will study the concept of Design, as intermediary relationship, In the concepts of Bionic Design, Ecologic Design and Symbiotic design~
   7. ~Student’s will explore concepts from Victor Papanek’s, Luigi Colani’s and other designers~
   8. ~**Students will learn codes through design repetition.
 Structure systematization up to patterns applications.**~